 This isn’t Just Another Week in the Classroom!

 Students will spend time in a classroom setting, but the Fellowship is not just a conference or seminar, it is a scholarly community.
 Students will spend time with professors, mentors, practitioners, and one another in social settings, small groups, and discussion roundtables.
 Morning devotionals and worship will be part of our time together.
-In addition, we will tour the U.S. Supreme Court, the Capitol, and enjoy some late-night fun on the town.

 You Can Make a Difference on Your Campus and in the Profession